space-wizards/space-station-14/CODE_OF_CONDUCT.md

 ## Questions?

-If you have questions, please see [Faq](https://docs.spacestation14.com/index.html).
+If you have questions, please see [our docs](https://docs.spacestation14.com/index.html) or the [Github Moderation Guidelines](https://docs.spacestation14.com/en/general-development/github-moderation-guidelines.html).
 If that doesn't answer your questions, feel free to reach out on [Discord](https://discord.ss14.io/), [the forums](https://forum.spacestation14.com/), or emailing [telecommunications@spacestation14.com](mailto:telecommunications@spacestation14.com).